nvikram900/fresherbatch-sep20/Assignments/README.txt

-This is the README file inside Assignments folder
+This is the README file inside Assignments folder of html-assignments branch